Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 > token | char(30) |  The Expo token of the mobile phone

 ## Realtime Database (RethinkDB)
 The real-time database uses the [RethinkDB](https://rethinkdb.com/) database system and is used for the location information and detection data.
-The detection data on this database is deleted on regular intervals, where as the detection data stored in MariaDB non-realtime database is preserved.
-Picture 5 shows the real-time database model.
+The detection data on this database is deleted at regular intervals, whereas the detection data stored in the MariaDB non-realtime database is preserved.
+Picture 5 shows the realtime database model.

 ![realtime_db](img/realtime.PNG)

 Picture 5.
-The real-time database.
+The realtime database.

 > ### _beacon_detections_
 > _The beacon_detections table contains the MQTT data received from the MQTT server._